-Interested in learning more about the judges who evaluated the final debate at the 2018-19 IPPF Finals?
-Read the following!
+Interested in learning more about the judges who will evaluate the final debate of the 2022-23 competition?
+See the following!

 Mr. William Brewer co-founded the national litigation firm of Brewer, Attorneys & Counselors in 1984.
 Since that time, he has earned a national reputation as one of the most successful lawyers in the United States practicing exclusively in the field of complex commercial litigation and dispute resolution.
 Mr. Brewer is also a co-founding partner of the Brewer Foundation.

 A former debater himself, Mr. Brewer helped found the International Public Policy Forum and now serves on its Advisory Board.
+He is also the founder of the Brewer Foundation Future Leaders Program, a public-private partnership that provides academic resources, mentoring, and leadership training to students from the Dallas Independent School District.
 In 2008, he was named “Communicator of the Year” by the National Forensic League.

 To learn more about Mr. Brewer, please visit the Brewer, Attorneys & Counselors website.

 Mr. Dave Huston has coached debate for over 40 years and has been a part of the IPPF competition since its second year.
 He has had three teams compete in the final round of the IPPF.
 Mr. Huston serves on the IPPF Topic Committee and has judged the IPPF written and oral competitions for several of those years.

 In addition to his IPPF activities, Mr. Huston is now serving his fourth term on the National Speech and Debate Association (NSDA) Board of Directors.
 He has been a district chair for three different districts for the NSDA in Iowa and Texas.
 He is highly skilled at tabulating debate tournaments, serving as the tabulation director for several local and regional tournaments, as well as the Glenbrooks tournament, the Tournament of Champions, and the Texas Forensics Association State Tournament.